 “It was too cheap, and we had the money!”

-“You can say I was a little lucky,” he added.
+“You can say I was a little lucky,” he added at the Daily Journal annual meeting.

 “I must not know what the hell I am doing with only three holdings, but I am right and they’re wrong.
 If someone is shrewd enough, 3 holdings held in perpetuity are more than enough security.
 I never had any interest in all this crazy merry-go-round – all my holdings are at all-time highs each day – am I doing it wrong?”